aqibmemon01/aqibmemon01/README.md

 ### Hi there, I'm Abu Bakar 👋

 ## I'm Senior Mern Stack Engineer.
-- 🔭 I’m currently working in Tekrevol as a Senior Mern Stack Engineer!
+- 🔭 I’m currently working at Tekrevol as a Senior Mern Stack Engineer!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play Cricket, Music and Outing with Friends

 ### Connect with me: